|

 aircraft approaching from the south or

 southeast.
-This concrete artifact found
+These concrete artifacts found

 today a short distance off the main path leading uphill behind the house